TexasInstruments/edgeai-tensorlab/docs/pixel2pixel/Quantization.md

 Fixed point mode, especially the 8-bit mode can have accuracy degradation.
 The tools and guidelines provided here help to avoid accuracy degradation with quantization.

 If you are getting accuracy degradation with 8-bit inference, the first thing to check is 16-bit inference.
 If 16-bit inference provides accuracy close to floating point and 8-bit has an accuracy degradation, there it is likely that the degradation si due to quantization.
-However, if there is substantial accuracy degradation with 16-bit inference itself, then it is likely that there there is some issue other than quantization.
+However, if there is substantial accuracy degradation with 16-bit inference itself, then it is likely that there is some issue other than quantization.

 #### Quantization Schemes
-Post Training Calibration & Quantization (Calibration): Calibration often involves range estimation for weights and activations and also minor tweaks to the model (such as bias adjustments).
-Fixed point inference engines such as TIDL can accept a floating point model and Calibrate it using a few sample images.
-The Calibration is done during the import of the model, in the case of TIDL.<br>
+Post Training Quantization (PTQ): Post Training Quantization involves range estimation for weights and activations and also minor tweaks to the model (such as bias adjustments).
+TIDL can accept a floating point model and do PTQ using a few sample images.
+This is done during the import of the model in TIDL.<br>

-Quantization Aware Training (QAT): This is needed if accuracy obtained with Calibration is not satisfactory (eg. Quantization Accuracy Drop >2%).
+Quantization Aware Training (QAT): This is needed if accuracy obtained with Calibration is not satisfactory.
 QAT operates as a second phase after the initial training in floating point is done.

 ## Guidelines For Training To Get Best Accuracy With Quantization